 My tour guide was amazing.
 He filled in the gaps and I learned things I never knew.
 He turned a drab city into a wealth of knowledge.

 So what did we see?
 We headed over to the first to the first train station in São Paulo.
-Next stop was the stadium where Pele played.
-Then we headed over to Paulista avenue to see the four remaining mansions from the early 19th century.
-We got a chance to walk around Casa das Rosas.
-Next stop was the Ibirapuera park, inspired by Central Park.
-Next we hopped back in the minivan and drove by Japantown and Chinatown and our last stop was the Old Town of São Paulo for the cathedral and Jesuit college.
-And during the drive our guide pointed out sights and explained the history of a variety of areas.
+Next stop was the stadium where Pele played. then we headed over to Paulista avenue to see the four remaining mansions from the early 19th century.
+Next stop was the park, drive by Japantown and Chinatown and our last stop was the Old Town of São Paulo for the cathedral and Jesuit college.